stacykimberley/anatomy-quiz/README.md

 ## Technologies

-- HTML for website structure
+- HTML for website structure.
-- CSS to style website
+- CSS to style website.
-- GitHub to store the source code and GitHub Pages to deploy and host the live site
+- GitHub to store the source code and GitHub Pages to deploy and host the live site.
-- Gitpod chosen IDE to develop the website
+- Gitpod chosen IDE to develop the website.
-- Google Fonts
+- Google Fonts.
-- Font Awesome for icons
+- Font Awesome for icons.
-- Google Chrome Dev Tools
+- Google Chrome Dev Tools.
 - Favicon.cc
 - Coolors to choose color palette
-- Techsini to create mockup of website on different iOS devices
+- Techsini to create mockup of website on different iOS devices.
-- Google chrome Lighthouse
+- Google chrome Lighthouse.
-- Screen Reader for Google Chrome
+- Screen Reader for Google Chrome.
-- Colorfilter
+- Colorfilter.
-- W3C HTML Markup Validator to validate HTML code
+- W3C HTML Markup Validator to validate HTML code.
-- W3C Jigsaw CSS Validator to validate CSS code
+- W3C Jigsaw CSS Validator to validate CSS code.
-- Balsamiq for wireframes
+- Balsamiq for wireframes.
-- LibreOffice Calc to create tables
+- Microsoft Word to create testing tables.
-- Code Institute's Gitpod Template to generate the workspace for the project
+- Code Institute's Gitpod Template to generate the workspace for the project.
 - Code institute learnings for general guidance.
 - JavaScript for interactivity of the Quiz.
 - iStock for background image.